logzio/logzio-python-handler/README.md

-# Logz.io python handler
+# The Logz.io Python Handler
-Python handler that sends logs in bulk over https to logz.io.
-The handler use an internal buffer, and you can choose the drain timeout, and the number of messages to hold in queue before drain.
-Everything is working in threads, and they would exit after completing draining all the logs if the main program exits.
+This is a Python handler that sends logs in bulk over HTTPS to Logz.io.
+The handler uses an internal buffer, and you can choose the drain timeout as well as the number of messages to hold in the queue before the drain.
+Everything works in threads, so if the main program exists, the threads will continue to work until all logs are drained.

-**This is BETA.
+**This is in BETA.
 We currently use this handler internally.
-We will provide tests soon.**
+We will provide tests soon**

 ## Installation
 ```bash